CalobHumble/game-icons-react/README.md

 This library is released under the [MIT License](https://opensource.org/license/mit).
 A local copy of which can by found in [LICENSE](./license)

 ## icon licensing
 Please see [icons/license.txt](https://github.com/game-icons/icons/blob/master/license.txt) for a list of icon designers included with this package.
 All icons are released under [Creative Commons 3.0 BY](https://creativecommons.org/licenses/by/3.0/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
 It is heavliy encourged that you give credit to all authors, regardless of license, when using these icons.
-You can find their names as the parent directory of the icon you use.